Two people in lab coats and gloves working a lab.

 Vegetable Horticulture

-The Vegetable Horticulture Program is focused on developing, testing and promoting high value, organic and sustainable vegetable production systems.
-The program contributes to the WSU Mount Vernon NWREC’s commitment to explore and create new agricultural products and systems that will be economically viable in a changing world.
-Through our program we have developed new information for numerous vegetable crops including edamame, niche market dry beans, wasabi, baby corn, bamboo, icebox watermelon, winter-grown lettuce, and high-tunnel tomatoes.
+The Vegetable Horticulture program is focused on developing, testing and promoting high value, organic and sustainable vegetable production systems.
+The program contributes to NWREC’s commitment to explore and create new agricultural products and systems that will be economically viable in a changing world.
+Through our program we have developed new information for numerous vegetable crops including edamame, niche market dry beans, wasabi, baby corn, bamboo, icebox watermelon, winter-grown lettuce, high-tunnel tomatoes, sweetpotatoes, and tea.

 Vegetable Seed Pathology

-The Vegetable Seed Pathology program focuses on diseases that affect small-seeded vegetable seed crops grown in the Pacific Northwest USA.
-These high value, high risk seed crops produce up to 50% of the US supply & 20-50% of the world supply of seed for ~35 vegetables.
-Approximately 90 countries import vegetable seed from this region.
-The vegetable seed pathology program helps contribute towards a sustainable and secure food supply by providing research and outreach on the etiology, biology, epidemiology, and management of diseases caused by fungal, viral, and bacterial pathogens of these crops.
+The Vegetable Seed Pathology program focuses on diseases that affect small-seeded vegetable seed crops grown in the Pacific Northwest of the United States.
+These high value, high risk seed crops produce up to 50% of the domestic seed supply and 20 to 50% of worldwide seed supply for approximately 35 vegetable crops (approximately 90 countries import vegetable seed from this region).
+The Vegetable Seed Pathology program contributes to a sustainable and secure food supply by providing research and outreach on the etiology, biology, epidemiology, and management of diseases caused by fungal, viral, and bacterial pathogens of these crops.

 Weed Science